Shimizu, Shizuoka: Mascot

 Shimizu's mascot is Yusui-kun (ゆうすいくん).
-He is a elf who lives in the Kakita River.
+He is an elf who lives in the Kakita River.
 He wears a Mount Fuji-like hat and a cape with Kakita River and Mishimabaikamo flower motifs.
 His uniform has a pocket that can store green rice (a special kind of rice) and several books.
 Depending on the season, he changes his hat (white and green for spring, green for summer, white and brown for fall and white for winter) and his gloves and boots (red for spring, blue for summer, brown for fall and white for winter).
 His job is a park ranger.
 As a park ranger, he must protect the Kakita River (and nature in general) while making everyone's dreams come true.
 Because of his handsome looks as a park ranger, he is nicknamed the "Cute Hero" (かわいいヒーロー, Kawaī hīrō).
 He is unveiled on 11 May 2013.